omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 "discounted rewards" (with a discount factor $\gamma$).
 It can be derived axiomatically by specifying some reasonable properties of [temporal preferences](https://en.wikipedia.org/wiki/Time_preference) (c.f.
-Koopmans), but it can be also justifying intuitively by considering the usual stories about the risk that is associated with future incomes, or about the "hypothetical losses" of potential profits that could be obtained by investing the said income in the present.
+Koopmans), but it can be also justified intuitively by considering the usual stories about the risk that is associated with future incomes, or about the "hypothetical losses" of potential profits that could be obtained by investing the said income in the present.
 So the utility at time $t$ is $U(x_t,y_t)=